 HISTORY OF OCTOBER: THE PUMPKIN SPICE SAGA

-October the tenth month of the year in both the older Julian and more recent Gregorian calendar was the 8th month (Latin octo) in the old Roman calendar, but with the addition of January and February got bumped to #10.
+October, the tenth month of the year in both the older Julian and the more recent Gregorian calendar was the 8th month (Latin octo) in the old Roman calendar, but with the addition of January and February got bumped to #10.
 This month is significant in that, according to the modern Gregorian calendar, it is the first full month that enjoys Pumpkin Spice Latte, initially promoted by St. Starbucks.
 But it has not always been so, and therein lies the saga.

 The first day of the year that this popular drink goes on sale has varied from year to year.
 This is related to, but dissimilar to what is called Christmas Creep.
-Christmas shopping and decorations used to go up the day after Thanksgiving, then it moved to immediately after Halloween, now you can find Christmas merchandise in Costco in September.
+Christmas shopping and decorations used to go up the day after Thanksgiving; then it moved to immediately after Halloween, now you can find Christmas merchandise in Costco in September.
 Pumpkin Spice Latte (PSL), according to climate scientists, appears instead to suffer from PSL Drift.

-PSL Drift is wreaking havoc with the beginning and ending of Seasons.
+PSL Drift is wreaking havoc with the beginning and end of Seasons.
 Drinks like Eggnog Latte and Peppermint Mocha were relatively well behaved, confining themselves to Winter.
 PSL, on the other hand, is a “crossover” beverage covering both Winter and Fall… “for a limited time only.”
 That’s two seasons!
 It’s becoming like DST (Daylight Saving Time) which now comprises most of the year.
 Its introduction each year has become the virtual harbinger of Fall, regardless of the astronomical and scientific importance of Autumnal Equinox in September or the changing of the Aspen leaves.
-And when we say Pumpkin Spice Latte, we do not literally mean milk, it also is available with Almondmilk.
+And when we say Pumpkin Spice Latte, we do not literally mean milk; it also is available with Almondmilk.
 Now you can be kind to a cow.

 Is nothing sacred?